 Conflicts with Permits.
 The Parties hereby acknowledge and agree that the construction, use and operation of the Property by Casella of Ontario, as set forth herein, is intended to be consistent with the construction, use and operation of the Property described in any final and binding Borrow Area Permit, including, without limitation, the 6 NYCRR Part 360 Permit for the Expansion.
 Casella of Ontario therefore agrees that throughout the application process for any Borrow Area Permit, Casella of Ontario will use its best efforts to ensure that the Borrow Area Permit, and the terms and conditions thereof, are consistent with this Agreement, and the terms and conditions hereof.
 To the extent, however, that this Agreement, and the terms and conditions hereof, conflict, or are inconsistent, with any final and binding Borrow Area Permit, or the terms and conditions thereof, the said Borrow Area Permit shall govern and the terms and conditions thereof that are inconsistent with the terms and conditions hereof shall supersede said inconsistent terms and conditions hereof and be incorporated herein by reference.

 Landfill Regulations.
-The Parties hereby acknowledge and agree that Casella of Ontario may, at its option, designate the Property as part of the Landfill facility under any applicable Permits, including the 6 NYCRR Part 360 Permit for the Landfill and/or the Expansion, and therefore subject the Property to all laws, rules and regulations applicable to the Landfill and the Expansion, including regulations promulgated by the New York State Department of Environmental Conservation.
+The Parties hereby acknowledge and agree that Casella of Ontario may, at its option, designate the Property as part of the Landfill facility under any applicable Permit, including the 6 NYCRR Part 360 Permit for the Landfill and/or the Expansion, and therefore subject the Property to all laws, rules and regulations applicable to the Landfill and the Expansion, including regulations promulgated by the New York State Department of Environmental Conservation.

 Closure.
 Notwithstanding anything contained herein to the contrary, the Town shall permit Casella of Ontario to use the Property as a soil borrow area for the Landfill, free of any charge, assessment or fee, irrespective of whether this Agreement has terminated or expired, for the performance by Casella of Ontario of all Closure activities required by the OMLA or any Permit.